wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 *"Fantastic plugin and service.
 We now have great looking native iOS and Android app that stays up-to-date with our site automatically.
 Mobiloud allowed us to focus on our content without writing a single line of code to get our apps built."*
 ― Luke Wheeler, Editor of Compare The Cloud

-= Pricing =
-Install the plugin and design your mobile app for free.
-Try it as long as you want.
-To publish your app on App Store or Google Play, we charge affordable fees.
-Check the [pricing plans on Mobiloud.com](http://www.mobiloud.com/pricing/?ref=plugindesc).

-For any questions, don’t hesitate to get in touch with us at [support@mobiloud.com](mailto:support@mobiloud.com)

 == Installation ==